olsson82/rivwebdoc/docs/editlog.md

 ## Save your log
 Don't forget to save your log!
 Your log will not be active until you save it.
 Only when you press save, changes will be sent to rivendell to save your log.

+!!!
+Info

     When you save your log it will start with line number 0 from top, also the order will start from 0.
 We need to re calculate the line number on save due to rivendells API can not save logs if they not start at line number 0.